-Ashley Perl works with SwedBio communications
+Ashley Perl works with SwedBio communications (part-time)

 Perl works with SwedBio communications where she writes; edits web content and reports; produces video and photo content; and manages the social media accounts.